Israeli Navy: Future

 Currently under construction is a sixth Dolphin 2 submarine (INS Drakon).
 Israel has signed an MoU with Germany for the construction of three Dakar-class submarines with expected delivery in the late 2020s, which will replace its three Dolphin 1 submarines delivered in the late 1990s.

-In August 2021, Israel Shipyards announced that the Israeli Navy has signed an agreement with it for the design and supply of a new class of missile boats based on Israel Shipyards' Sa'ar 72-class corvette that would replace its Sa'ar 4.5 ships starting in the mid-2020s.
+In August 2021, Israel Shipyards announced that the Israeli Navy has signed an agreement with it for the design and supply of a new class of missile boats based on Israel Shipyards' Sa'ar 72-class design that would replace its Sa'ar 4.5 ships starting in the mid-2020s.
 Israel Shipyards would construct a large dry dock which would enable it to outfit these new corvettes with various Israeli-made systems, as well as to service and maintain the corvettes in addition to Dolphin submarines.

-In an October 2021 interview, the head of the Israeli Navys` Naval Vessels Department said that these new "Reshef"-class corvettes would be equipped with Rafael Advanced Defense Systems's C-Dome air-defence system.
+In an October 2021 interview, the head of the Israeli Navys` Naval Vessels Department said that these new Reshef-class corvettes would be equipped with Rafael Advanced Defense Systems's C-Dome air-defence system.

 He said that their design was expected to be complete in about two years, and the first ship would likely take another two to four years to construct.
 Eight are to be built, with each replacing a Sa'ar 4.5 upon being commissioned.